 Who wouldn't want to come home after a long trip with a profit?
 Many classic scams in Asia are centered around the prospect of a traveler earning money somehow by buying for cheap, then selling for a profit at home.

 India's infamous gemstone scam (also a thing in Thailand) is the perfect example.
 Don't think that you're the first to think about buying antiques, gemstones, collectibles, or anything else to sell once you return home.
 Unless you're an experienced professional with a good eye for spotting fakes, don't try it.
+There are also many other tourist scams in India to watch out for as well.

 Don't Buy Fakes and Pirated Goods